eni24/enisnooze.mmbundle/README.md

 # Installation
 1. Set up python on your mac
+2. Install python module "pytz"
-2. Download or Clone repo
+3. Download or Clone repo
-3. Copy or link the repo to your `mailmate/bundles` directory.
+4. Copy or link the repo to your `mailmate/bundles` directory.
-4. Start Mailmate.
+5. Start Mailmate.
 "Snooze" should by in the Command menu

 ## example
 ```bash